muhammedAbulnaser/Clothing-Articles-Classifier/README.md

 Therefore, if the goal is to prioritize efficiency and minimize computational resources, MobileNet would be a suitable choice.
 However, the final model selection should also consider other factors such as the specific application requirements and the trade-off between model performance and computational cost.

+**Future Work
+1. Handling the problem of imblanced dataset using `oversampling` technique and data augmentation.
+2. try different optimizers such as `Adam`.
+3. Training the model more epochs due to lack of the resources "google colab".
+4. Add an early stopping feature in the code to avoid any sort of overfitting.